How to Manage Time Off Requests Fairly

-For those times, you may want to set a deadline for when time off requests can be made.
+For those times, you may want to set a deadline for when time-off requests can be made.
 You may even want to take that a step further and set a time frame for when requests can come in.
 This is to prevent people from making requests for the following year when some employees that will be working haven’t even been hired yet.

 If you set a request deadline, let all employees know at the same time.
-This matters, because you’ll likely get time off requests that can’t all be granted and you’ll need a process for deciding who gets their request and who doesn’t.
+This matters, because you’ll likely get time-off requests that can’t all be granted and you’ll need a process for deciding who gets their request and who doesn’t.
 Some of these methods are based on who asks first, which is only fair if everyone is equally aware they can make a request.

-- First come first serve.
+- First come, first served.
 Whoever submits their request first is granted the time off.
 This is why you tell all employees about the deadline at the same time, and with plenty of heads-up.
 You want to be flexible; some employees may consistently be first all the time and you don’t want the same employees stuck working every holiday just because they didn’t get their request in until the next day.

 Avoid what seems to be constant arbitrary managerial discretion.
 It reeks of favoritism, particularly if there is no specific reason for your decision as to who gets time off and who doesn’t.

-Be wary about first-come-first-serve, or placing too heavy a weight on seniority.
+Be wary about first-come, first-served, or placing too heavy a weight on seniority.
 It is discouraging for new employees to feel as if they will never get optimal time off requests because they haven’t been there long enough.
 Remember that younger generations often change work every few years, and so traditional seniority approaches to time off penalize them and can hasten their exit from your business.

 Rewards are always better than a punitive approach.
 Heavy on the rules makes people feel oppressed.
-Consider rewarding employees who are willing to work during holidays, weekends, or other peak times that are notorious for time off requests.
+Consider rewarding employees who are willing to work during holidays, weekends, or other peak times that are notorious for time-off requests.

 For example, let’s say you have an employee who can work every weekend in December.
 Her reward could be first dibs on taking the first two weekends off in January, or promising her that she won’t be stuck with any closing shifts during those weekends.

-Other forms of rewards work, of course, but time off bonuses to solve a time off problem make sense.
+Other forms of rewards work, of course, but time-off bonuses to solve a time-off problem make sense.
 Some employees actually don’t want time off (that’s a whole different issue), but for most, this type of reward works well.